ffledgling/blog/_posts/2018-09-12-python-imports-i.markdown

 - python-imports
 - python-internals
 ---

-# Writing a Custom Importer in Python 🐍

 While looking into the `import` statement in Python (2!) and how the internal Python import machinery works, I stumbled across mention of interesting functionality buried in `help('import')`.
 Here's what I found: